 Address: Rizal St. Magdiwang Romblon

-A nice place to chill and hangout with a couple of beers is the Rancher’s Place.
+A nice place to chill and hang out with a couple of beers is Rancher’s Place.
 You could sing in their videoke and play billiards for free.
-A must try here is their famous chicken inasal.
+A must-try here is their famous chicken inasal.
 Once you have it, one cup of rice is not enough.
 Along with your beer, you must also try their cheezy nachos.
 It’s really good!
-The place is also very central and easy to find, everybody knows this place and there’s no way you can miss it!
+The place is also very central and easy to find, everybody knows this place, and there’s no way you can miss it!

-I personally would like to thank Department of Tourism – MIMAROPA for making this trip possible around Romblon including Siuyan Island.
-Domenic Contreras of the DOT-MIMAROPA and Susan and Nelson Nace of Dream Favor Travel and Tours in making this very comprehensive itinerary, Rodne Galicia and Ronnie Royo who became our local guides in Sibuyan Island.
+I personally would like to thank the Department of Tourism – MIMAROPA for making this trip possible around Romblon, including Sibuyan Island.
+Domenic Contreras of the DOT-MIMAROPA and Susan and Nelson Nace of Dream Favor Travel and Tours in making this very comprehensive itinerary, Rodne Galicia and Ronnie Royo, who became our local guides in Sibuyan Island.
 You guys are amazing!

-To the LGU’s (Local Government Officials) Mayor Salem R. Tansingco (San Fernando) Mayor Arthur Tansiongco (Magdiwang), Hon.
-Nick Ramos (Cajidiocan), Councilor Titing Rios and to all the volunteers, including the drivers, boatmen and many others.
-Maraming Salamat po!
-Will definitely come back to the Galapagos of Asia soon!
+To the LGU’s (Local Government Officials) Mayor Salem R. Tansingco (San Fernando), Mayor Arthur Tansiongco (Magdiwang), Hon.
+Nick Ramos (Cajidiocan), Councilor Titing Rios, and all the volunteers, including the drivers, boatmen, and many others.
+Maraming Salamat Po!
+I will definitely come back to the Galapagos of Asia soon!